AUSAXS/AUSAXS/README.md

 ## Grid:
  * Consider how to improve culling method
  * Consider removing all bounds checks (or maybe use a compile-flag to enable them)
- * The grid map stores chars = 1 byte or 8 bits, but we only use 5 different values (0, 'h', 'H', 'a', 'A').
-If we can reduce this to 4 values, it can be stores in just 2 bits, in which case the remaining 6 bits can be used by other threads.
-That's literally free multithreading.
-Possible race condition.

 ## ScatteringHistogram:
  * Optional argument of q-values to calculate I(q) for - this would remove the necessity of splicing in the IntensityFitter